top of page

 Reading/Spelling

-Linguistics Edge crafts individualized plans that tailor instruction to students’ preferences and needs.
+Linguistics Edge crafts multisensory plans that are grounded in the science of reading and tailors instruction to students’ preferences and needs.

-It follows a reading progression based on Orton-Gillingham principles and training in a pair of primary programs:
+It follows a reading progression based on Orton-Gillingham principles and training in Lindamood-Bell™ and Wired For Reading™ programs.

 These are supplemented with materials from Blue Moose Literacy™, Morgan Dynamic Phonics™, Wilson Reading Systems™, Words Their Way™, and Wordwall™ for online students.